 This article sparked some controversy around the web, particularly with people who find sleeping without a top sheet an absolutely rancid practice.
 Some even pulled up a 2015 study titled “Fungal contamination of bedding,” which was able to find “a substantial load of many species of fungi, particularly A. fumigatus” within examined feather pillows.
 This study also states that humans can sweat up to 100 liters (over 26 gallons) of sweat per year.
 Between the amount of sweat, fungi pillows, and all the other germs on your skin, people make the argument that a top sheet helps your bed stay healthy.

-Why you should ditch it?
+Why you should ditch the top sheet?

 But does the top sheet actually make your bed a cleaner place to be?
 I’m going to have say no, in my opinion.
 Rarely do I wake up after a nights sleep with my top sheet perfectly folded over my body.
 Typically I wake up with top sheet crumbled up at the bottom of the bed, or tangled up around my body.
 My skin cells still come in contact with the top blanket during the night, so what’s the point?